 Eating high-fiber foods—such as broccoli, berries, onions, flax skins, nuts, green beans, cauliflower, celery and sweet potatoes—makes you feel full faster and longer, while helping keep your blood pressure low and stable.

-With it’s emphasis on plant foods, the Omni Diet is high in fiber-rich foods that improve health, aid digestion, and help lengthen life.
+With it’s emphasis on plant foods, the Brain Warrior’s Way meal plan and the Omni Diet is high in fiber-rich foods that improve health, aid digestion, and help lengthen life.
 For an additional health boost, I also suggest adding fiber supplements to a morning smoothie.